near/docs/docs/3.tutorials/nfts/9-series.md

 ### Minting NFTs

 Next, we'll look at the minting function.
-If you remember from before, this used to take a bunch of parameters:
+If you remember from before, this used to take the following parameters:
 - Token ID
 - Metadata
 - Receiver ID